pgaskell/led_matrix_control/README.md

     Set your dimensions
     In the New Drawing dialog, enter:
         Width: 16
         Height: 16 (or 40 for a 16×40 canvas)

-    Background choice

     Transparent if you want no backdrop, or pick a solid color.

-    Create
-    Click Create to open your blank canvas. pixilart.com

 * Export a Static PNG in the Download pane and choose “1×” (native size)
-* Building an Animated GIF
-* Add and Manage Frames

-    Open the Frames panel (usually at the bottom of the screen).

-    Click + Frame or Duplicate Frame to add new frames.
-    Draw each frame in turn.

-* Use Onion Skinning
+* You can build animated gifs as well

     Toggle Onion Skin to ghost-view the previous frame below your cursor—great for smooth animations.

-* Export a GIF from Download pane, maintain resolution
+* Export a GIF from Download pane, maintain resolution with “1×” (native size)
 ___

 ## Hardware Output